ethereum/devp2p/caps/eth.md

 ### Receipt Encoding and Validity

-Receipts are the output of the EVM state transition of a block.
-Like transactions, receipts have two distinct encodings and we will refer to either encoding using the identifier `receiptₙ`.
+Receipts are the output of the EVM state transition of a transaction.

-    receipt = {legacy-receipt, typed-receipt}

-Untyped, legacy receipts are encoded as follows:

-    legacy-receipt = [
+    receiptₙ = [
-        post-state-or-status: {B_32, {0, 1}},
+        tx-type: P,
+        status: B,
-        cumulative-gas: P,
+        gas-used: P,
-        bloom: B_256,
         logs: [log₁, log₂, ...]
     ]
-    log = [
+    logₙ = [
-        contract-address: B_20,
+        address: B_20,
         topics: [topic₁: B, topic₂: B, ...],
         data: B
     ]

-[EIP-2718] typed receipts are encoded as RLP byte arrays where the first byte gives the receipt type (matching `tx-type`) and the remaining bytes are opaque data specific to the type.

-    typed-receipt = tx-type || receipt-data

 In the Ethereum Wire Protocol, receipts are always transferred as the complete list of all receipts contained in a block.
 It is also assumed that the block containing the receipts is valid and known.
 When a list of block receipts is received by a peer, it must be verified by computing and comparing the merkle trie hash of the list against the `receipts-root` of the block.
+Note that in order to perform this verification, the receipts need to be re-encoded into the format used by the Ethereum consensus protocol, and their bloom filter has to be recomputed.

 Since the valid list of receipts is determined by the EVM state transition, it is not necessary to define any further validity rules for receipts in this specification.

 ## Protocol Messages